Stardoll

-Stardoll is a browser-based game from Glorious Games.
+Stardoll is a browser-based dress-up game from Glorious Games.
 One of the world's largest online fashion communities, Stardoll had reached over 400 million users as of January 2016.

 Focusing on an audience that is often overlooked by the gaming industry, Stardoll is open to everyone but focuses on providing a place for teens and young women to express their creativity and manage their own virtual fashion world, engage in creative social activities with other players around the world, and participate in mini games and challenges.

 History

 Stardoll first appeared as a personal website featuring paper dolls from Finnish creator and enthusiast, Liisa Wrang.
 Inspired by a childhood passion for paper dolls, Wrang started drawing dolls and accompanying wardrobes and taught herself web design.
 Her personal homepage rapidly became a popular destination for teens.
 In 2004, with the help of her son, she upgraded the site and called it Paperdoll Heaven.

 In 2005, Stardoll was launched as a browser game under the guidance of CEO Mattias Miksche.
 The game was incredibly successful and served as a starting place for some of Sweden's top tech industry performers, such as Spotify founder Daniel Ek and Lifesum co-founder Marcus Gners and Henrik Torstensson.

-In November 2011, Stardoll teamed up with Mattel to release a Stardoll line of Barbie dolls.
-The "Stardoll by Barbie" collection featured eight fashion dolls, based on four of the most popular virtual Stardoll stores in Starplaza.
-Inspired by Stardoll avatars, "Stardoll by Barbie" dolls came packaged mirroring the signature Stardoll poses.
+Stardoll merged with the publishing site Piczo in March 2009, when the latter was acquired by Stardoll.
+Both sites continued to operate as separate social networking sites, however, they formed (in part) the larger Stardoll brand.

 In May 2016, Stardoll celebrated its ten-year anniversary.
 Also in 2016, Mattias Miksche bought out his partner investors and placed Stardoll in the hands of gaming industry veteran, Thomas Lindgren.
 "He knows everything about the gaming industry and was the first person to help me understand that Stardoll is a gaming company," said Mattias Miksche of Thomas Lindgren.
 Miksche now serves the company as acting chairman of the board.

 Under new management, Stardoll AB changed its name to Glorious Games Group AB and has expanded its offerings to include Stardoll, mobile app Stardoll Stylista, and fashion retail and social networking app and website Clique.

+With Flash support ending in 2020, many browser-based games died with it.
+Stardoll's response to this was a downloadable launcher, allowing users to continue playing the game.
+It is also playable through other browsers that continue to support Flash, but in most browsers is missing vital features due to the lack of Flash support.
+As of 2026, Stardoll is still putting out regular releases.